greenlabjhmi/2021_TrmD/README.md

 # 2021_TrmD

 Analysis of ribosome profiling and RNA-seq data from E. coli cells lacking the tRNA methylase TrmD

+See: Loss of N1-Methylation of G37 in tRNA Induces Ribosome Stalling and Reprograms Gene Expression, published in eLife in 2021

 Developed by Allen Buskirk using code originally by Fuad Mohammad and Nick Guydosh